-Ranked number 1 on Travel & Leisure’s World’s Best Cities list in 2019, Hoi An is no stranger to avid travellers from around the world.
+Ranked number 1 on Travel & Leisure’s World’s Best Cities list in 2019, Hoi An in Vietnam is no stranger to avid travellers from around the world.
 I even know a Japanese girl who had been to Hoi An 4 times and was still awaiting her next trip there by the time we last spoke.
 Absolutely incredible!

 To be honest, having been to this charming town thrice, I also still want to come back.
 There are dozens of cool Hoi An travel guides out there with just a click on Google, so perhaps I don’t need to elaborate more on where to stay or what to do in Hoi An.

 However, after concluding my third Hoi An trip with a picturesque photo of this old town from above, I thought I’d really need to share these 5 tips to enjoy Hoi An at its best for first-time (or even x-time) travellers to Hoi An.
 Yes, that’s you!